opf/openproject/help/installation-and-operations/operation/restoring.md

 ---
 sidebar_navigation:
   title: Restoring
-  priority: 500
+  priority: 8
 ---

 # Restoring an OpenProject backup

-## Packaged installation (DEB/RPM)
+## Package-based installation (DEB/RPM)

-Assuming you have a backup of all the OpenProject files at hand (see the [Backing up](../backing-up) guide), here is how you would restore your OpenProject installation from that backup.
+Assuming you have a backup of all the OpenProject files at hand (see the [Backing up](./backing-up) guide), here is how you would restore your OpenProject installation from that backup.

 As a reference, we will assume you have the following dumps on your server, located in `/var/db/openproject/backup`: